Yoga and Ritual Cannot Reach

 तपेवीण दैवत दिधल्यावीण प्राप्त | गुजेवीण हित कोण सांगे || ३ ||

 Without austerity, no divine grace.
 Without giving of yourself, nothing is received.
-Without real closeness, who will tell you the truth for your own good?
+Without real closeness, who will tell you what is for your good?

 Three things that sound like demands turn out to be three forms of opening.
 Without tapas, the willingness to burn away what is not essential, grace has nowhere to land.
 Without giving, without releasing your grip on at least one certainty, the hands stay closed.
 Without guja, the intimate closeness that lets another person see you as you actually are, no one can tell you the truth you most need to hear.
-This verse is not about heroic spiritual effort.
-It is about becoming vulnerable enough to receive.
+This verse is about becoming vulnerable enough to receive, not about heroic spiritual effort.

 If you feel stuck after years of sincere practice, Dnyaneshwar is naming three things you might be missing.
 Not three more disciplines to add to your list.
 Three ways of opening.
 The tapas creates the space.
 The giving opens the hand.
 The closeness brings the truth.
 Pick one.
 The one that frightens you slightly.
 That is probably the one you need.